aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Fill up your bucket of water from the kitchen sink and poor it down the drain
 - Fill it back up from the kitchen sink
 - Walk to Varrock church
-- Talk to father Lawrence
+- Talk to Father Lawrence
 - Walk to the sewers
 - Pick up the DS key from the sewers
 - Walk to Horvik's Armor shop
 	- BUY: Iron chainbody
 - Walk to the fancy cloths shop
 	- BUY: Pink skirt
 - Walk to the apothecary
 - Get the cadava potion **[2,1]**
 - Walk to Juliet
 - Talk to Juliet and watch the cutscene
-- Walk to Varrock west bank and deposit everything using the deposit box
+- Walk to the Varrock west bank deposit box
+	- **[BANK]** Deposit everything
 - Walk to Romeo
 - Talk to him to complete RJ
 - Switch to a PVP world